dfellis/queue-flow/readme.md

 It is assumed that this callback returns its result in an array of two values (or calls the callback with two arguments), `error` and `result`, in that order.
 How `exec` behaves when an `error` value is present depends on the `onError` variable.

 `onError` is a "magic" variable that does one of 4 things depending on the type of value it is.
 If the variable is not defined (or is "falsy") then `exec` just ignores the bad result and continues on to the next one in the queue.
 If the variable is a `Function`, then it stops pulling values from the queue and calls the specified function.
 If it is a `string`, then it pushes the `error, value` combo into the named queue specified.
 If it is any other kind of "truthy" value, then `exec` stops execution right then and does nothing else.

-## Planned Features

-* Create queue-flow scopes so the same flow names can be used by different functions.

 ## License (MIT)